 Retiree Life Insurance

 We are pleased to offer University of Louisville retirees additional options for life insurance coverage.
-At retirement, you will have the opportunity to purchase Supplemental (additional) coverage in the amount of $5,000, $10,000, $15,000, $20,000 and $25,000.
+At retirement, you will have a one-time option to purchase Retiree Term Life insurance in increments of $5,000, $10,000, $15,000, $20,000 and $25,000.
 The cost of additional coverage above $5,000 will be based on your age and the level of coverage you choose.
-See the Retirement Benefits Guide for rates.
+See the 2023 Retirement Guide. for rates.

 If you have questions about or need additional information concerning your premium payments, you may contact Optum at 1-855-687-2021.

 Even though our valued retirees may no longer work for the university, we still work closely to provide the best post-retirement experience for them.
 We strive to take care of our employees on campus, as well as when they part and become our extended family.

 View the 2023 Retirement Guide.

 Review the Optum registration instructions for direct bill.

 View and complete the Optum ACH form.